 Speech-language pathologists (SLPs) work to prevent, assess, diagnose and treat speech, language, social communication, cognitive communication, and swallowing disorders in children and adults.
 Some of the populations that SLPs work with include patients with stroke, Parkinson’s, dementia, traumatic brain injury, stuttering, swallowing difficulty, memory loss, and head/neck cancer.

 Working in water dramatically reduces stress on joints, bones and muscles; minimizes swelling of an injured limb; and provides a safer environment in which to address balance difficulties.
-Aquatic therapy is a valuable form of treatment for people with arthritis, fibromyalgia, back problems and those recovering from injury or surgery, such as total hip or knee replacements or ACL repairs.
+Aquatic therapy is a valuable form of treatment for people of all ages and abilities – from those with arthritis, fibromyalgia, or back problems, to those recovering from a sports injury or surgery, such as total hip or knee replacements or ACL repairs.

-Aquatic therapy is provided by AVH therapists at the NCH Outreach Clinic in Gorham.
+Aquatic therapy is provided by AVH therapists at the NCH Patient Care Center in Gorham.
 Please note that it is not necessary to be able to swim in order to have aquatic/pool therapy.

 Ergonomics: Preventing Workplace Injury